thephpleague/url/dev-master/services/builder.md

 ## Accessing the resulting URL

 As the name implied the builder role is only to build an URL.
 To get access the built URL you must call the `Builder::getUrl` method which returns a `League\Url\Url` object.
-The `League\Url\Url` follow the PSR-7 `UriInterface` so you can do the following for instance:
+The `League\Url\Url` follow the PSR-7 `UriInterface` so the following is possible:

 ~~~php
 use League\Url\Services\Builder;